tsteinle0602/vivado-risc-v/README.md

 Nexys Video is several times less expensive, academic discount is avaialble.
 It supports up to 2 cores, up to 50MHz clock speed.

 Nexys A7 100T and Arty A7 100T are least expensive supported boards.
 They have small FPGA, barely enough to run Linux on a single core RISC-V at 50MHz.

+Zybo-Z7-20 is in the same price range as the Nexys boards but offer a dual-core Cortex-A9 processor.
+The FPGA has enough resources to implement a single core 64bit RISC-V at 50MHz.

 ## Workstation
 [Ubuntu 20 LTS](https://ubuntu.com/download/desktop) machine with min 32GB RAM is recommended.